Spousal or partner maintenance/ alimony

 If your spouse moves to the Netherlands after divorce, the Dutch rules on maintenance will apply.
 Therefore it is important to seek legal representation at an early stage to ascertain your rights.

-When your spouse moves away from The Netherlands, there may be grounds to petition for a revision of maintenance, as your spouse’s financial situation may have changed.
+When your spouse moves away from The Netherlands, there may be grounds to petition for a revision of maintenance.
+Your spouse’s financial situation may have changed or you may not be able to profit form the same tax deductions.

 My spouse has moved to The Netherlands and won’t pay maintenance

 If you already have a court order in your own country, you can apply to the authorities in your country to collect your maintenance in The Netherlands.
 There are international arrangements and treaties in place guaranteeing the collection of maintenance.
-If your country is a signatory, then the authorities in your country will contact the Dutch authorities and they will take the necessary action free of charge.
+If your country is a signatory, then the authorities in your country will contact the Dutch authorities for you.
+The Dutch authorities will then take the necessary action free of charge.

-If you want to apply for maintenance in The Netherlands, then you will need a lawyer to file a petition for you.
-You will also have to prove that you are in need of maintenance.
+If you want to apply for maintenance in The Netherlands, then you will need a lawyer Your lawyer will file a petition for you with the Dutch courts.
+You will have to prove that you are in need of maintenance in the petition.

 What if financial circumstances change?